glacials/twos.dev/src/From Google to Apple.md

 # From Google to Apple

-I have been an Android user for 10 years -- Google Android, at that.
-Starting with the 2011 Galaxy Nexus, I've been a Nexus or Pixel user my entire adult life.
+I have been an Android user for 12 years, 10 of them Nexus/Pixel.
+My life is in Google.
+The common ones, sure—Gmail, Docs, Sheets,

-I bought an iPhone.
 I try to be an informed person, and that means knowing what I’m missing out on, to understand why (or whether) I prefer the thing I chose.

 For all the hate the walled garden gets, I understand I can't appreciate it perched on the wall.
 In Apple land, one device on its own doesn’t make a convincing argument—the ecosystem cohesion does.